gulpjs/hacker/README.md

 # hacker
 > Hack on your project easily.

+This is a simple example of how to use [liftoff](https://github.com/tkellen/node-liftoff).

 ### How to use it

 1. Install globally with `npm install -g hacker`.